RFT – Challenges and Opportunities to Improve With Visual Automation

 Customer Installations – issues with light levels, broadband speeds, reinstatement or even poorly mounted ONTs can result in service delays, issues or unhappy customers, where an additional site visit may be required.
 Using computer vision to automate install health checks, operators are able can detect any corrective rework needed on the day of install, as well as guarantee the best possible install experience for their customers, essential for maximising NPS feedback.

 Network Faults and Maintenance – empowering field agents to resolve faults on the first visit is a key objective for all operators, eliminating the need for an additional site visit or truck roll.
 Crucial for meeting SLAs, reducing time to repair and ensuring customer satisfaction, AI-powered visual automation solution is able to identify potential issues and propose step by step instructions to resolve, particularly helpful for complex issues or newer engineers that have less experience.

 Inveniam AI – a better way to benefit from computer vision

 Inveniam’s AI-powered managed solution integrates computer vision and machine learning capabilities to enhance field service operations, transforming raw data into real time actionable insights.
 With every stage of the computer vision life cycle covered, we make it easy for FTTP providers to deploy transformative computer vision solutions, without having to invest in their own dedicated AI resources.
 We provide both pre-built, packaged and custom use cases, specific to each customer requirements.
 Some examples of pre-trained cabinet detections are outlined below.

 To support RFT transformation, Inveniam’s managed solution offers:

-- Elimination of human error: Visual automation minimizes the reliance on human judgment and subjective assessments.
+- Elimination of human error – Visual automation minimises the reliance on human judgment and subjective assessments.
 Instead, it employs algorithms to analyse images objectively, reducing the risk of human error.